 Communicative competence - an ability and knowledge of a language user about how, what and where to speak appropriately from the view point of culture, traditions, shared rules and norms.
-An ability of understanding social meaning and being understood within a social context.
+An ability of understanding and being understood within a social context.
 It consists of four aspects: linguistic, sociolinguistic, pragmatic/discourse, and strategic competence.
-Communicative language teaching can be understood as a set of principles about the goals of language teaching, how learners learn a language, the kinds of classroom activities that best facilitate roles teachers learning. and the and learners in the classroom.
-Unlike the audio-lingual method, the Communicative Approach gives priority to the semantic content of language learning.
+Communicative language teaching can be understood as a set of principles about the goals of language teaching, how learners learn a language, the kinds of classroom activities that best facilitate learning, and the roles of teachers the classroom.
+Unlike the learners in audio-lingual method, and Communicative Approach gives priority to the semantic content of language learning.
 That is, learners learn the grammatical form through meaning not the other way around.
 Thus, "learning activities are selected according to how well they engage the learner in meaningful and authentic language use (rather than merely mechanical practice of language patterns)" (Richards & Rogers, 1986: 72).